how to get connected

 Step 2: When we receive your form we will review it and contact you for any required information – especially concerning your “drop” (see below).

-Step 3: MCFiber will run a fiber-optic cable from our main cable on the nearest utility pole to a junction box on the side of your house – often next to your existing telephone box.
+Step 3: MCFiber will run a small fiber-optic cable from our main cable on the road to a junction box on the side of your house – often next to your existing telephone box.
 This is the “drop line.”

-Step 4: For the drop, MCFiber will provide 300 feet of aerial cable at no cost to you.
-If you have a longer drop, or require underground cable, there may be extra charges.
+Step 4: For the drop, MCFiber will cover the first $400 of cost (about 250 feet).
+If you have a long drop, or require underground cable, there may be extra charges.
 Please see Drop Information

-Step 5: An installer will contact you to schedule installation once the drop is complete.
+Step 5: An installer will contact you to schedule installation once the drop is complete and tested.

 Step 6: MCFiber technicians will install a high-capacity optical fiber cable from the exterior junction box to an indoor Network Interface Device (NID) at a location of your choice inside your home or business.
 The technician will then run a data cable (CAT5e/CAT6) to one device of your choice (usually a router).